zsabbagh/dd2480-assignment-3/README.md

    col += 1
 ```
 This snippet of code sorts the diagonal, and is executed in two seperate conditions.
 Either when the algorithm is processing the rows, or when it is processing the columns.
 A concrete improvement could be to extract the logic to a function which is called, and which takes the necessary information like the row, column, heap and matrix as arguments.
+The matrix could be returned, or sorted in place.

 **red_black_tree.py**: There is an issue concerning this data structure.
 The data structure does not currently
 "wrap" values, but rather needs an `RBNode` to insert.